shawnwegs/Starting-Class/US-syllabus.md

 ### Classroom Expectations:
 The Balcony Mac Lab is a district computer lab, and as such has some policies that are set by the district.

-By the district, food and drink are not allowed.
+:white_large_square: By the district, food and drink are not allowed.
 This includes candy and gum.
 Students may have a water bottle, but it needs to be resealable, and kept on the floor.

 Every student is sitting at a new iMac with 16 gb of ram and a 21.5” screen.
 As such, students do not need and should not be using any additional devices without permission.
 This includes but is not limited to phones, tablets, and chrome books.